xiaket/xiaket.github.io/_posts/2019-03-11-apue-python-golang.md

 lang: en
 ---

-I have been reading Advanced Programming in Unix Experiments these days, and I enjoyed the exposure to system APIs.
+I have been reading Advanced Programming in Unix Environment these days, and I enjoyed the exposure to system APIs.
 As an infrastructure engineer, I don't think I'll have lots of chance to use these APIs directly, but they will give me a better understanding of how UNIX works, and make me a better engineer.
 All the sample code in the book was written in C, and I had re-written some of these in either Python or golang, so as to gain some hands on experience with these APIs.

 ### Sparse File